 In the event that the Company obtains any additional funding, such financings may have a dilutive effect on the holders of the Company's securities.
 In addition, if one or more of the Company's subsidiaries raises additional funds through the issuance and sale of its equity securities, the interest of the Company and its stockholders in such subsidiary or subsidiaries, as the case may be, could be diluted and there can be no assurance that the Company will be able to maintain its majority interest in any or all of its current subsidiaries.
 In addition, the interest of the Company and its stockholders in each subsidiary will be diluted or subject to dilution to the extent any such subsidiary issues shares or options to purchase shares of its capital stock to employees, directors, consultants and others.
 In the event that the Company's voting interest in any of its current subsidiaries falls below 50%, the Company may not be able to exercise an adequate degree of control over the affairs and policies of such subsidiary as currently being exercised.

-In addition, the Company has outstanding currently exercisable Redeemable Warrants and options to purchase 3,826,750 and 699,155 shares of its Common Stock, respectively, at exercise prices ranging from \$5.50 to \$10.00, and \$0.75 to \$7.50, respectively, and the exercise price for most of such Redeemable Warrants and options is below the per share price of the Common Stock as currently quoted on Nasdaq.
-The Company also has outstanding 1,237,200 shares of its Series A Preferred Stock and warrants to purchase 123,720 shares of Series A Preferred Stock, all of which are convertible into shares of the Company's Common Stock.
-The exercise of such warrants and options or the conversion of the Series A Preferred Stock, if any, may dilute the value of the Common Stock.
+In addition, the Company has outstanding convertible securities (other than the Series A Preferred) that are exercisable into an aggregate of 4,739,905 shares of Common Stock at exercise prices ranging from \$0.75 to \$10.00 per share.
+Most of such convertible securities are currently exercisable at prices above the per share price of the Common Stock as quoted on Nasdag as of June 30, 1998.
+As of August 27, 1998, the Company had outstanding 744,809 shares of its Series A Preferred and warrants to purchase 117,198 shares of Series A Preferred, all of which currently are convertible into shares of the Company's Common Stock at a conversion rate of 3.27 shares of Common Stock for each share of Series A Preferred.
+The aforementioned conversion rate is subject to adjustment in favor of the holders of the Series A Preferred upon the occurrence of certain events.
+The exercise of such convertible securities or the conversion of the Series A Preferred, if any, may dilute the value of the Common Stock.
+In addition, so long as such convertible securities remain unexercised, the terms under which the Company could obtain additional capital may be adversely affected.